kminartz/EPNS/README.md

 ## Generating data

+The data used for training and experiments can be downloaded with the link in data/link_to_data.txt.
 Code for generating the datasets will be added to this repository soon.

 ---